astrid-project/cubebeat/README.md

       period: 10s
 ```

+The different options will be explained in the following sections.

 #### Load external configuration files

 ```Cubebeat``` can load external configuration files for inputs and modules, allowing you to separate your configuration into multiple smaller configuration files.